JuliarGubolin/sql-learning/README.md

 This chapter has a lot of usefull information that I have never learned before and introduced more than 10 new commands, including aggregate functions and operators llike `DESC` and `DISTINCT`.

-Even though there are a lot of information, I am going to start by the command `ORDER BY`, because this one was the command I struggled to undertand.
-It's used to order a set in ascending or decending order (for this last one, you will need to use `DESC` after the column name).
+Even though there are a lot of information, I am going to start by the command `ORDER BY`, because this was the one I struggled to undertand.
+It's used to order a set in ascending or decending order (for this last one, you will need to use `DESC` after the column's name).

 Using the database "Chinook" from SQLite website, I tried to create questions to answer myself.
 I am going to write it below, followed by my answer.
 (More questions in the file)